Program name: Summer Student Research Scholarships in Psoriatic Diseases

 - Summary of project (maximum one page): Describe the project, hypothesis, and specific objectives that the trainee will undertake.

 - Relevance to psoriatic diseases: (maximum ½ page): Describe the relevance of the project to advancing our understanding of psoriatic diseases.
 Please note that only projects relevant to psoriatic diseases will be funded.

 - Lay title and lay summary (maximum ½ page): This section should be suitable for a press release and/or for use on the CAPP website to explain the research project.
 It may also be used by CAPP to attract funders/donors.

 - Mentorship plan (maximum one page): Supervisor should outline the research activities of the student, detail a mentoring plan that will enable the student to achieve these objectives, and specify which funds will be used to support the research.
 Details should include who will directly supervise the student, how often the student will meet with the supervisor, and plans for the student to present their research.
 The specific funding agency, the title of the grant, and the fund number of the grant used to support this research must be detailed.

 - CV of student (maximum 5 pages): Summarize current academic and research achievements, and list all research presentations, abstracts and publications.

 - CV of supervisor (maximum 5 pages, limit publications and funding history to last 5 years): Summarize academic and/or employment history, list all publications and funding in the last five years, and include a section detailing significant contributions to the field of psoriatic disease.

-- Student transcripts are required ONLY AFTER approved for funding: Official transcripts from the University should be sent directly to Rachael Manion, Executive Director, Canadian Association of Psoriasis Patient, 111-223 Colonnade Road, Ottawa, ON, K2E 7K3.
+Student transcripts are required ONLY AFTER approved for funding: Official transcripts from the University should be sent directly to Rachael Manion, Executive Director, Canadian Association of Psoriasis Patients, 111-223 Colonnade Road, Ottawa, ON, K2E 7K3.

 Specific Conditions of Funding: Knowledge Translation